exoscale-labs/sks-sample-manifests/exo-k8s-dbaas-filter/README.md

 # Update DBaaS ip_filter automatically when using SKS

-This folder contains a deployment which checks every 10 secounds wether the IPs of the nodes in the SKS cluster differs.
+This folder contains a deployment which checks every 10 secounds wether the IPs of the nodes in the SKS cluster differs from the previous check.
-If yes, it will send an command with the current (updated) IPs to a DbaaS service.
+If yes, it will send a command with the current (updated) IPs list in use by the cluster to a DbaaS service.

 ## Usage